FemboyKZ/docs/docs/wiki/cs2/commands/kz-help.md

 ## Mode

 ::: info
-Only Vanilla and ClassicKZ are offiical modes, all other mdoes are experimental FKZ specific modes.
+Only Vanilla and ClassicKZ are official KZ modes, all other mdoes are experimental FKZ specific modes.
 :::

 `mode` - Change your current mode, or display all available modes.